QianhuiWan/coh_PMM_paper/README.md

 This repository contains code and analysis pipelines for the **Plasmablastic Multiple Myeloma (PMM)** project, focusing on the characterization of **L1 repeat family** activity using RNA-seq and whole-genome bisulfite sequencing (WGBS) data.

 PMM is a high-risk subtype of multiple myeloma characterized by immature plasma cells (plasmablasts) in the bone marrow, showing aggressive behavior and reduced survival.
-Immature plasma cells cells display distinct morphological features, including a large nucleus, diffuse chromatin, and a prominent nucleolus.
+These immature plasma cells display distinct morphological features, including a large nucleus, diffuse chromatin, and a prominent nucleolus.

 ---